BurntSushi/quickcheck/README.md

 possible inputs, so that when your property is given an input that is outside of that subset, you'd discard it.
 In particular, the property should *neither* pass nor fail on inputs outside of the subset you want to test.
-But properties return boolean values---which either indicate pass or fail.
+But properties return boolean values—which either indicate pass or fail.

 To fix this, we need to take a step back and look at the type of the `quickcheck` function: